tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 Group: com.learn
 Artifact: helloworld
 ```

 Click on generate it will create a Spring Boot project with the desired dependencies and configurations.
 Unzip the downloaded project and open it in VSCode.
 Navigate through the files to understand the default files, why they are there and the skelaton code proivded.

-**Step 2:** Before starting to add code first check if you have created proper spring project with right dependency and java version by starting the spring application using following command
+**Step 2:** Before starting to add code first check if you have created proper spring project with right dependency and java version by starting the spring application using following command.

 ```bash
 $ mvn spring-boot:run
 ```

 If the application is build successfully it will start a localhost server on port 8080.

 **Step 3:** Create a Controller for our hello world application.

 Go to /src/main/java/com/learn and create a new java file helloWorldConroller.java.
 VSCode will automatically create a class declaration.

 ```java
 // helloWorldConroller.java
 package com.learn.helloworld;